eclipse-embed-cdt/eclipse-plugins/repositories/README.md

 the entire build starts, which is before the moment when plug-ins are internally deployed to the repository).

-The main repository contains all (ARM & RISC-V) plug-ins.
+The main repository contains all (Arm & RISC-V) plug-ins.

 The RISC-V repository contains only the RISC-V plug-ins.